Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Background

 where $S$ is the susceptible population, $I$ is the number of the infected, $R$ is the number of the recovered, and $N$ represents the total population. $\beta$ represents the effective transmission rate and $\gamma$ represents the recovery rate.
 The reproduction number, denoted $R_{0}$, is calculated as the ratio of $\beta$ to $\gamma$. $R_{0}$ is an important descriptive parameter in epidemiology modeling and represents the average number of people who will be infected by a given infected person.
 Due to their interpretability, compartment models are often used to simulate different scenarios of an epidemic and evaluate the effect of different public health interventions (e.g., social distancing, lockdown, vaccine distribution).

-The more popular SEIR model extends the SIR model by introducing an Exposed compartment, reflecting an incubation period where individuals are exposed to the pathogen but before the onset of symptoms.
+The more popular SEIR model extends the SIR model by introducing an Exposed compartment, which reflects the incubation period during which individuals are exposed to the pathogen but have not yet developed symptoms.
 This modification is encapsulated in the modified equations 1b and 1c, now referred to as Equations (2b) and (2c), respectively:

 Here, $\sigma$ is the rate at which exposed individuals become infectious.